rise-cli/rise-aws-foundation/docs/howto.md

-# How to use Rise Foundation
+# How to use AWS Foundation

 ## Introduction

-Rise Foundation helps you:
+AWS Foundation helps you:

 -   Create AWS resources
 -   Act on those AWS resources